Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Discussion Future Work

-We intend to implement a robust version of TOUCAN for tensor RPCA problems like HSV foreground/background separation.
-This will also avoid the need to manually remove outliers in the data, as in our chemo-sensing experiments.
-TOUCAN is practical in many big data problems where the tensor data is inherently oriented, such as time series data, and contains modes with periodic data best captured by the FFT in the t-SVD framework.
-However, choosing the best tensor orientation is not always apparent and requires trial and error.
-While t-SVD algorithms can leverage periodic structure in the data, CP models have the advantage of being compatible with any tensor orientation.
-CP methods may also be preferable when the CP-rank is much smaller than either tensor mode dimension; TOUCAN's memory requirement will grow multiplicatively between $n_1$, $n_3$, and $r$ to store the orthonormal basis, whereas CP methods require only storing three small factor matrices of sizes $n_1 \times r$, $n_2 \times r$, and $n_3 \times r$.
-Lastly, t-SVD methods are only useful for imputing missing entries or identifying gross outliers in the robust setting, but not for recovering interpretable latent factors that may be useful for data analysis.
-An interesting line of future work would be to develop a novel tensor decomposition agnostic to tensor orientation, has the utility of linear algebra operators in multiway data such as in t-SVD, and enjoys the low memory footprint and latent factor interpretability of CP decompositions.
+Choosing the best tensor orientation is not always apparent and requires trial and error.
+While t-SVD algorithms can leverage periodic structure in the data, CP and Tucker models are compatible with any tensor orientation.
+These methods may also be preferable when the CP or multilinear ranks are much smaller than either tensor mode dimension; TOUCAN's memory requirement will grow multiplicatively between $d_1$, $d_3$, and $k$ to store the orthonormal basis, whereas CP and Tucker methods require only storing three small factor matrices and a small core tensor in the case of Tucker tensors.
+Lastly, t-SVD methods are only useful for imputing missing entries when the data reveals a low-tubal-rank structure, but not for recovering interpretable latent factors that may be useful for data analysis.
+An interesting line of future work would be to develop a novel tensor decomposition agnostic to tensor orientation and enjoys the low memory footprint and latent factor interpretability of CP decompositions.